Glacial Drumlin State Trail: Sullivan to Wales

 Cushing Park Bike Trail runs along the road of the same name for 1.5 miles.
 At that point, the trail splits.
 One route goes east into Kettle Moraine State Forest-Lapham Peak Unit.
 A trailhead is there with parking area, restrooms, and picnic shelter.
 Another route goes north nearly a mile to a second Ice Age National Scenic Trail parking lot.
 Cushing Park Bike Trail continues another half mile north, connecting to the Lake Country Trail in Delafield.

-Back on the Glacial Drumlin State Trail, it is 1.6 miles from the Cushing Park Road intersection to the N. Wales Road underpass.
+The Glacial Drumlin State Trail continues its eastward journey.
+It is 1.6 miles from the Cushing Park Road intersection to the N. Wales Road underpass.
 The route ascends slightly, and U.S. Highway 18 travels adjacent to the trail for most of this section.
 From the N. Wales Road underpass, it is 0.7 miles to the trailhead in Wales.

 The trailhead’s parking lot is off James Street.
 From the U.S. Highway 18-Wisconsin State Highway 83 roundabout in Wales, drive south 0.4 mile on Wisconsin State Highway 83 and turn left (east) on W. Main Street.
 Drive 0.2 mile and turn right (south) onto James Street.
 The trailhead parking lot is 0.3 mile down James Street.